Developer(s) – Bioware

 Controls – 9/10

 The control scheme is also well handled, except for one potentially game-breaking glitch.
 At times, I found that I couldn’t select potions from my inventory and use them to restore health, despite the fact that I had some in stock.
-I fast-travelled to a nearby came and the issue was resolved, but whether it may happen again at a crucial time, who’s to say?
+I fast-traveled to a nearby came and the issue was resolved, but whether it may happen again at a crucial time, who’s to say?
 Otherwise, however, there are no other issues to address.

 Lifespan – 9/10